Knot Floer homology and relative adjunction inequalities

 Special cases of Theorem \ref{thm:relativeadjunction} have appeared throughout the literature.
 The first, which was the initial inspiration for this work, is due to Rasmussen \cite{RasThesis} and \ons \ \cite{FourBall} and treats the case of knots in the $3$-sphere, $S^3$.
 In this setting, there is a unique non-zero Floer class, and the corresponding invariant is denoted $\tau(K)$.
 They prove the relative adjunction inequality for surfaces in negative definite 4-manifolds with boundary $S^3$, and show that $\tau(K)$ is a concordance invariant (indeed a concordance homomorphism).
 Since then, genus bounds and concordance invariance have been established in various settings for the $\tau_\alpha$ invariant corresponding to the subspace of Floer homology arising from the stable image of $U^n$ \cite{GRS,Raoux, HLL}.
 Our theorem encompasses all these results.

-We should also note that the theorem above, in the null-homologous case, can alternatively be deduced from the functoriality of knot Floer homology with respect to cobordisms and its grading shift formula \cite{ZemkeLink,ZemkeGrading}, which appeared during the course of our work.
-Our proof has the advantages of being simpler (avoiding as it does many subtleties involved with the functoriality of knot Floer homology) and of applying to rationally null-homologous knots.
-We also correct and clarify an issue in the literature (see Remark \ref{circle-error}).
+We note that the theorem above, in the null-homologous case, can alternatively be deduced from the functoriality of knot Floer homology with respect to cobordisms and its grading shift formula \cite{ZemkeLink,ZemkeGrading}, which appeared during the course of our work.
+Our proof is significantly simpler, avoiding as it does most of the numerous subtleties involved with establishing the full functoriality of knot Floer homology.
+It also establishes the inequalities for rationally null-homologous knots, though Zemke's grading shift formula should readily adapt to this setting.
+Furthermore, it allows us to correct and clarify an issue in the literature (see Remark \ref{circle-error}).
 We cannot, however, recover some of the beautiful applications that the full functoriality of knot Floer homology has recently afforded \cite{2018arXiv180409589J,2018arXiv181009158J,2019arXiv190204050Z,2019arXiv190305772M,2019arXiv190402735J}.